 A mobile application for tyre collection coming soon

 The startup Pneupur is the work of two young Cameroonians, the Belibi twin brothers.
 They are automobile enthusiasts and passionate about entrepreneurship, and have decided to put their passions at the service of the environment.
 Their work on tyre recycling has earned them several awards.
 From 2015 to 2017, they were winners of several awards such as Entrepreneur en Afrique (EEA) organised by Campus France, Bond’Innov of the Research Institute for Development (IRD) and Centrale de Paris.
+And most recently, on May 17, 2019, PneuPur won the African Entrepreneur Award in the start-up category.
 They also received financial support for the implementation of their project for the recycling and recovery of used non-reusable tyres, which helped them to co-found “Pneupur”.

 The Belibi brothers, who are based in France and monitored since 2017 by the Bond’innov incubator, have therefore chosen to start production in their home country, Cameroon, from which they plan to expand their activities in Africa.
 Their installation soon paid off.
 In just a few months, four test projects were completed in private schools, a leisure centre and a group of guest houses in Yaoundé.
 In all, more than 2,000 m² of soil representing approximately 50,000 euros in turnover.
 “We have had the official support of the Ministry of Environment and the Ministry of Mines and Industry in Cameroon, an important point to facilitate administrative procedures and the import of equipment related to the start of the activity,” explains Benjamin Bélibi.